 D. Randolph Peeler has served as a member of our Board of Directors since August 2000.
 Mr. Peeler has been a managing director of Berkshire Partners LLC, a private equity firm, since January 2000.
-From May 1997 to December 1999, Mr. Peeler served as a vice president of

-Berkshire Partners and from June 1996 to April 1997 as a senior associate of Berkshire Partners.
+From May 1997 to December 1999, Mr. Peeler served as a vice president of Berkshire Partners and from June 1996 to April 1997 as a senior associate of Berkshire Partners.
 From 1994 to June 1996, Mr. Peeler was president of Professional Dental Associates, a private healthcare services company which he co-founded.
 Prior to 1994, Mr. Peeler served as chief of staff for the Assistant Secretary for Economic Policy in the United States Department of the Treasury.
 Mr. Peeler was also a consultant with Cannon Associates and Bain & Co., where he worked with clients in the healthcare, heavy manufacturing, distribution, information technology and professional services industries.

 Gregory B. Peters has served as a member of our Board of Directors since 1993.
 Mr. Peters has served as managing member of Lake Champlain Capital Management, LLC, since April 2001.
 Since April 1988, Mr. Peters has also served as managing general partner of Vermont Venture Capital Partners, L.P., which is the general partner of The Vermont Venture Capital Fund, L.P., a venture capital management company.
 Since 1986, Mr. Peters has also served as general partner of North Atlantic Capital Partners, L.P., which is the general partner of North Atlantic Venture Fund, L.P.
-From July 1986 to March 2001, Mr. Peters served as vice president of North Atlantic Capital Corporation, a venture capital management company.

-Wilbur L. Ross, Jr. has served as a member of our Board of Directors since December 1999.
-Mr. Ross has served as chairman and chief executive officer of WL Ross & Co.
+From executive officer of WL Ross & Co.
 LLC, a merchant banking firm, since April 2000.
 From 1976 to March 2000, Mr. Ross served as executive managing director of Rothschild Inc., an investment banking firm, and as senior managing director from 1998 to March 2000.
 Mr. Ross is a director of News Communications, Inc., a publisher of community oriented newspapers.
 Mr. Ross is a director of Syms Corp., a clothing retailer and the chairman of International Steel Group.
 From June 1997 to December 1999, Mr. Ross served as a director of KTI, Inc.